The Annual Stephen Hawking MND Lectures were launched in 2017 – and are now an established and important part of the Association’s calendar.

 Our thanks to the Stephen Hawking Foundation for their funding support.

-Registrations open for the 2025 Annual Stephen Hawking MND Lecture:
+Watch the recording of the 2025 Annual Stephen Hawking MND Lecture:

 The genetics of motor neurone disease: why does genetics matter for people living with MND?